atkinsonbg/simple-mock-server/README.md

 You can run the container with the following command:
 `docker run -v "$(pwd)"/Mocks:/api/Mocks -p 5000:5000 atkinsonbg/mock-server:0.1`

-Mock-Server is setup to listen on port 5000, so you will need to map to that port number.
+The mock server is setup to listen on port 5000, so you will need to map to that port number.
 As you can see in this example, I have mounted a local `Mocks` directory to the `/api/Mocks` directory in the container.

 ## Viewing The Mocks The Container Has Loaded
-Mock-Server has an endpoint setup to display all the mocks it has currently loaded in memory:
+The mock server has an endpoint setup to display all the mocks it has currently loaded in memory:
 `http://localhost:5000/mockserverconfig`

 This is a helpful endpoint to hit, as it will let you know if your mocks were loaded successfully.
 It should always return a list of mocks, as the container ships with test mock files by default.
 However, once you mount your directory to the `/api/Mocks` directory, the pre-shipped mocks are overwritten with yours and will no longer be present.